 Reliability Compliance Obligations and Activities

 The purpose of this section is to discuss the NERC Planning Coordinator and Transmission Planner obligations fulfilled by the NYISO as well as the other NPCC and NYSRC planning compliance obligations.
 The NYISO has various compliance obligations under NERC, NPCC, and the NYSRC.
 The periodicity of these requirements varies amongst the standards and requirements.
 While achieving compliance with all NERC, NPCC, and NYSRC obligations is critical to ensuring the continued reliability of the transmission system, this section primarily discusses in some detail the planning compliance requirements that closely align with this Reliability Needs Assessment.
-The full details of the compliance obligations are found within the reliability standards and requirements themselves. .
+The full details of the compliance obligations are found within the reliability standards and requirements themselves.
+Publically available results for the compliance activities listed below are found on the NYISO website under Planning – Reliability Compliance.

 The purpose of the NERC Reliability Standards is to “define the reliability requirements for planning and operating the North American bulk power system and are developed using a results-based approach that focuses on performance, risk management, and entity capabilities.”
 The objective of NPCC Directory #1 and the NYSRC Reliability Rules and Compliance Manual are to provide a “design-based approach” to design and operate the bulk power system to a level of reliability that will not result in the loss or unintentional separation of a major portion of the system from any of the planning and operations contingencies with the intent of avoiding instability, voltage collapse and widespread cascading outages.
 Figure 80 shows the various NERC Standards with requirements applicable to the NYISO as a NERC registered Planning Coordinator and/or Transmission Planner.
 The NPCC planning compliance obligations are primarily located in NPCC Regional Reliability Reference Directory #1 Design and Operation of the Bulk Power System.
 The NYSRC planning compliance obligations are located in the Reliability Rules and Compliance Manual.